f1tenth/f1tenth_doc/getting_started/build_car/index.rst

 Building the RoboRacer Car
 ==========================
-In this build guidelines we are focusing on the hardware setup of our RoboRacer vehicle based on the `Traxxas Slash 4x4 Premium <https://traxxas.com/products/models/electric/6804Rslash4x4platinum>`_ Chassis and the `NVIDIA Jetson Xavier NX <https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit>`_.
+In this build guidelines we are focusing on the hardware setup of our RoboRacer vehicle based on the `Traxxas Fiesta ST Rally VXL <https://traxxas.com/products/landing/fiesta-st-rally-vxl/>`_ Chassis and the `NVIDIA Jetson Orin Nano Super <https://www.sparkfun.com/products/22098>`_.
 At the end of this build guidelines, you will have a fully functioning RoboRacer Autonomous Vehicle.

 There are three main sections to the car.